DiraGeoSystems/websiteAU/README.md

 - <https://docs.github.com/en/github/site-policy/global-privacy-practices>

 ## Analytics
+**We do not collect any user data at the moment at all (but GitHub might)** We don't even use cookies.
+THe language selection happens via a lang flag wwhich is updated in all links through a js file.

 *Should* we decide for site usage statistics, we could use good old StatCounter (I'm using this for the IEG site) or